Taylor Health Science Bldg.

 Admission to the Medical Radiography Program

 To be considered for admission to the Medical Radiography program, an applicant must first be accepted as a Dixie State University student.
 The applicant must also complete a separate application to the Medical Radiography program.
 Admission to the program is competitive and based on a point system.
-Applicants will be evaluated on their academic achievement including overall GPA, prerequisite course grades and work experience or volunteer hours in a healthcare setting in direct contact with patients.
+Applicants will be evaluated on their academic achievement including overall GPA, prerequisite course grades and work experience or volunteer hours in a healthcare setting that has direct contact with patients.
 The top 20-25 highest-scoring applicants will be selected for interviews, which will be conducted by the Medical Radiography Selection Committee.
-Of the applicants interviewed, the top twelve highest-scoring students will be selected for admission into the Medical Radiography program with up to five additional students to be selected as alternates.
+Of the applicants interviewed, the top twelve to fourteen highest-scoring students will be selected for admission into the Medical Radiography program with up to five additional students to be selected as alternates.
+The number of students selected is dependent on the number of clinical spots available.
 The deadline for applications is on the department website.
 Incomplete applications will not be reviewed or considered for admission.
 Applications and further information is available at http://www.dixie.edu/health/radiography/admissions.php.

 |Prerequisite Courses (required for admission):|